mmkobylin/feel_better_app/README.md

 ## Rececntly Achieved:

-- created an database of helpful suggestions
-- make it appear in correct way
-- welcome page and toggling working
-- navigation
 - form for heavylifter displaying correctly
 - adding tick boxes to lightbringer; making random suggestions displaying uniquely and properly.
+- customised form submitting and displaying correctly;
+- checkboxes working and submission messages displaying.

 ## In Progress

-- adding titles, subtitles and pictures
+- adding SASS
 - commenting code

 ## Next Steps:

-- creating customised form for heavylifter
+- creating 'how are you' item - where person can say how they are feeling now
+- adding private journaling section
 - 404 page